-It has been used to model networks of integrate-and-fire neurons, for e.g. modeling the early stages of the visual system (see eg. Hugues et al., 2002; Wohrer et al., 2006), and more theoretical research on computing paradigms offered by spiking neurons (for instance, Rochel and Cohen, 2005; Rochel and Vieville, 2006).
-A partial parallel implementation was developed and successfully tested on small clusters of PCs and parallel machines (16 processors max), and should be completed to take into account all aspects of the framework and more ambitious hardware platforms.
+It has been used to model networks of IF neurons, for e.g. modeling the early stages of the visual system (see e.g. Hugues et al. 2002; Wohrer et al. 2006), and more theoretical research on computing paradigms offered by spiking neurons (for instance, Rochel and Cohen 2007; Rochel and Vieville 2006).
+A partial parallel implementation was developed and successfully